nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `add n/FOOD c/CALORIE t/MEAL_TYPE`

-* Adds a food item into the food list for the day, together with its calorie content and meal type.
+* Adds a food item into the food list for the current day, together with its calorie content and meal type.
 * Each field can only be specified once.
 * `MEAL_TYPE` can only take on three values: breakfast, lunch or dinner (case-insensitive).